Jordan Journal of Physics. Vol. 9 (No. 1), pp. 1-30,

 (74)

-matter.
-But on condition of (73) the expression for the relativistic energy
+each particle of matter.
+But on condition of (73) the expression for the

 .
 (75)

-with the pressure energy and with the proper energy of the fields of the system
+rest energy, with the pressure energy and with the proper energy of the fields

 .
 (76)

-and charges inside of it (an ideal solid body without the intrinsic magnetic
+charges inside of it (an ideal solid body without the intrinsic magnetic field

-field and the torsion field).
-Under such conditions the coordinate time of the
+and the torsion field).
+Under such conditions the coordinate time of the system

 (77)